jlopezcur/minimal-gallery/README.md

 ### Install ###

-1. Install Minimalist Gallery either via the WordPress.org plugin directory, or by uploading the files to your server.
+1. Install Minimal Gallery either via the WordPress.org plugin directory, or by uploading the files to your server.
 2. Activate the plugin through the 'Plugins' menu in Wordpress

 ### ChangeLog ###